EbadShabbir/Argus/README.md

   Visual Commonsense Reasoning dataset for complex image-based QA and rationale selection.

 - **Visual Genome**
-  Dataset with dense object, attribute, and relationship annotations for fine-grained scene understanding[1].
+  Dataset with dense object, attribute, and relationship annotations for fine-grained scene understanding.

 Prepare each dataset in the `data/` directory as specified in the provided notebooks.